RivaD2/reading-notes/401/class-17.md

   >"Your event emitter sends out a certain event to any method that is waiting to react to it.
 Just like in a radio stations broadcast, nobody has to be listening in order to actually broadcast the event, but if there are no listeners then nothing happens.
 - Using the EventEmitter class involves signaling that event has happened by passing an arg which is the name of event
         - typically with an event, we want to send some sort of data
-        - To send multiple values in an event, encapuslate those values in an obj.
+        - To send multiple values in an event, encapsulate those values in an obj.
         - In the event listener, the function would receive the arg used in event
         - Typically the arg is called arg, or eventArg
         - Because we will also use the keyword 'extends'  with the Event Emitter class, we can use the keyword 'this'